The Problem with Traditional Lead Gen

 Using SERP APIs, LIZZY generates search queries and retrieves relevant company listings.
 She doesn't just search once — she generates multiple query variations to maximize coverage.

-4. Qualification Scoring
+4. Deal Scoring

 5. People Enrichment